 Medicines for oral administration are often complex and carefully designed to effectively treat a patient’s condition.
-Tablets are the most commonly prescribed format of medication as most patients find them convenient.
-Tablets are also cost effective to produce.3

 Liquid medicines can be the most appropriate alternative to tablets or capsules for patients who have difficulty swallowing.
-A liquid medication is designed to be both acceptable to the patient and palatable.3
+Most commonly prescribed medications are available in a liquid format which can make taking medication easier.[2]

 Rosemont seek to assist healthcare professionals to deliver the best care for their patients by providing them with relevant information regarding swallowing difficulties and produce an extensive range of liquid medication spanning the majority of medicinal categories.